Domain-wide Time Synchronization: Part 2

 1 – Configure NTP time source for PDC domain contoller

-2 – Configure poll interval on member servers (15 minutes; my preference)
+2 – OPTIONAL Configure poll interval on member servers (15 minutes; my preference)

 On each member server, I change the “poll interval” on domain controllers and member servers to 15 minutes (900 seconds)